Ghana failed to take advantage of the global demand for lithium - Tony Aubynn

 In a LinkedIn post sighted by GhanaWeb Business, Toni Aubynn stressed that Ghana has lost an opportunity to benefit adequately from the recent lithium deal.

-"In short, given the criticality and present global demands for Lithium and other critical minerals, our present agreement is a lost opportunity to exact optimal benefit for Ghana, simpliciter."
+"In short, given the criticality and present global demands for Lithium and other critical minerals, our present agreement is a lost opportunity to exact optimal benefit for Ghana, simpliciter," he added.

 Citing countries like Mexico and Australia to buttress his claim, Toni Aubynn said these countries have developed their lithium and other critical minerals for 100% or majority interest due to the global importance and forecast demand for the commodity.